NijatZeynalov/portfolio/data/authors/default.md

 Previously I've worked at the Data Technologies department at the ABB as a Data Scientist where I was using predictive modeling to increase and optimize customer experiences, revenue generation (the conversion rate increased by 10 %.).

 I also have an experience working as a Visiting Researcher at University of Cambridge, Computational Structural Biology Lab.
 I collaborated in interdisciplinary projects, recommend ML-based solutions and determine computational strategies under the professor Garib Murshudov.

+Rewards:

+__Achieved in top 15 at Data Competition : E-GOV__

+__Winner of "The Open Data Hackathon for Municipalities" : Valmiera, Latvia__

+__Awarded by the management for building an analytical model to increase sales: ABB__